Automattic/blaze-ads/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-One-click and you're set!
-Create ads for your products and store simpler than ever.
-Get started now and watch your business grow.
+Promote your products and services to over 100 million users across Tumblr and WordPress blogs, with Blaze Ads.

 == Description ==

-*** Create ads with your content in a snap with Blaze ***

-Blaze is an exclusive ad platform that allows you to grow your audience by promoting your content across Tumblr and WordPress.com.
+Blaze Ads helps you reach over 100 million users across Tumblr and WordPress blogs—whether you're building an audience of readers, fans, customers, or subscribers.

+Turn your content into an ad with just a few clicks!

+Blaze Ads is the simplest way to promote your site.
+Start advertising in minutes and reach over 100 million shoppers across the Automattic ecosystem.
+Designed to work across all retail verticals and product types, Blaze helps site owners drive more traffic and generate more sales with minimal effort.

+Blaze Ads offers a fast, intuitive, and streamlined interface to create a Blaze Ad campaign for any of your pages, products or services, even if you’ve never advertised before.
+Customize your ad image, copy, and audience targeting to maximize impact, reach, and performance.

+= Want to learn more about Blaze? =

+Explore more about how Blaze can help grow your business by visiting our [information page](https://wordpress.com/advertising/).
+You can also dive into our comprehensive [support documents](https://wordpress.com/support/promote-a-post/) for step-by-step guides and tips, or reach out to our [dedicated support team](https://wordpress.com/help/contact/), always ready to assist with any questions you have.

+= Integrations =

+Blaze Ads seamlessly integrates with WooCommerce, offering a tailored advertising experience designed specifically for merchants.
+Effortlessly promote your products to a wider audience and drive more traffic to your WooCommerce store.

 == Getting Started ==

 = Requirements =

 * WordPress 6.3 or newer.
-* WooCommerce 7.6 or newer. (optional)
-* Jetpack latest version is recommended.
 * PHP 7.4 or newer is recommended.

 == Installation ==

-#### Using without WooCommerce

-Install Blaze Ads and Jetpack plugin (optional), then go to "Tools -> Advertising" in the WordPress admin menu and follow the instructions there.
+Install Blaze Ads, then go to **Tools → Advertising** in the WordPress admin menu and follow the instructions there.

-#### Using with WooCommerce
+= Using with WooCommerce =

-Install and activate the WooCommerce, Blaze Ads plugins and Jetpack (optional), if you haven't already done so, then go to "Marketing->Blaze Ads" in the WordPress admin menu and follow the instructions there.
+Install and activate the WooCommerce and Blaze Ads plugins, if you haven't already done so, then go to **Marketing → Blaze Ads** in the WordPress admin menu and follow the instructions there.

+== Frequently Asked Questions ==

+= Why do I need a WordPress.com account? =

+A WordPress.com account is required because Blaze Ads and its services are powered and hosted by WordPress.com.
+This ensures smooth functionality and access to all features.

+= How do I access the Blaze Ads dashboard? =

+You can find the Blaze Ads dashboard by navigating to **Tools → Advertising** in your WordPress admin menu.

+If your site uses WooCommerce, you’ll also find Blaze Ads alongside your other marketing channels under **Marketing → Blaze Ads**.

+= Are there Terms of Service and data usage policies? =

+Yes, you can review our [Terms of Service](https://wordpress.com/tos/), our [Privacy Policy](https://automattic.com/privacy/) and our [Advertising Policy](https://automattic.com/advertising-policy/) for full details on how we handle data and ensure compliance.

 == Changelog ==